A Benchmark Study on Calibration: Dataset Generation

 \section{Dataset Generation}

-In this section, we detail the metrics and model architectures from NATS-Bench~\cite{dong2021nats} that are involved in our study.
-Each unique architecture is pretrained for 200 epochs on three benchmark datasets: CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, and ImageNet16-120~\cite{chrabaszcz2017downsampled}.
+In this section, we detail the metrics and model architectures from NATS-Bench~\citep{dong2021nats} that are involved in our study.
+To ensure the generality of our findings, we also include 11 vision transformers of different architecture design.
+Each unique architecture is pretrained for 200 epochs on three benchmark datasets: CIFAR-10~\citep{krizhevsky2009learning}, CIFAR-100~\citep{krizhevsky2009learning}, and ImageNet16-120~\citep{chrabaszcz2017downsampled}.
+Note that ImageNet16-120 is a down-sampled variant of ImageNet, widely used in NAS literature~\citep{ying2019nasbench101, dong2020bench, dong2021nats, patel2020multi}.
+We choose this dataset because it can reduce computational costs while maintaining comparable results as ImageNet~\citep{chrabaszcz2017downsampled}.
 For simplicity, we refer to ImageNet16-120 as ImageNet in the following discussion.
 To evaluate post temperature scaling, we create a validation set by splitting the original test set into 20\%/80\% for validation/test.